 Individual jurisdictions may extend the mADX/DSD by specifying relevant code sets and additional dimensions of data to satisfy their message exchange use cases.

-A Content Data Structure Creator defines the structure of XML data to be exchanged between a Content Creator and Content Consumer.
+A Content Data Structure Creator defines a Measure Resourceto be exchanged between a Content Creator and Content Consumer.
 Typically, the Content Data Structure Creator will be an implementing jurisdiction such as a ministry of health, a global non-government organization (NGO) or a donor.

 A Content Data Structure Creator shall create a normative mADX/DSD.
-The mADX/DSD shall be available as a FHIR Measure resource.
-The HL7 FHIR Measure resource shall reference FHIR Value Sets from a compliant HL7 FHIR Terminology Service.
-These HL7 FHIR Values Sets shall include he allowed codes for additional non-spatial disaggregation dimensions.
+The mADX/DSD shall be available as a HL7 FHIR Measure resource.
+The HL7 FHIR Measure resource shall reference HL7 FHIR Value Sets from a compliant HL7 FHIR Terminology Service.
+These HL7 FHIR Values Sets shall include the allowed codes for additional non-spatial disaggregation dimensions.

-Additionally, the allowed codes for the time period disaggregation for a mADX message are defined in ADX Appendix 8J.

 X.1.1.2 Content Data Structure Consumer

-A Content Data Structure Consumer consumes a mADX/DSD file produced by a Content Data Structure Creator.
+A Content Data Structure Consumer consumes a mADX/DSD resource produced by a Content Data Structure Creator.
 The system implementing this actor role will often be a Content Creator, though this grouping is optional.
 The mADX/DSD can be used to configure the Content Creator to produce valid content.

-The Content Creator [JS1] then transmits a mADX messages to the Content Consumer.

-The Content Creator or the Content Consumer may act as a Content Data Structure Consumer to validate that the ADX messages are conformant with the structure described by the mADX-conformant mADX/DSD files to the Content Consumer.
-This may be using the mADX POST Content transaction defined in this profile.
+The Content Data Structure Consumer SHALL retrieve a Data Structure Definition by executing a Retrieve Indicator Definition [QRPH-59] as defined in this profile.

-The Content Creator or the Content Consumer may act as a Care Services Update Consumer to validate that an ADX message contains only valid locations.
+The Content Creator or the Content Consumer may act as a Content Data Structure Consumer, view X.3 Required Actor Groupings

 X.1.1.3 Content Creator

-A Content Creator shall be able to generate an XML file that is conformant to the mADX/DSD and can transmit a mADX message to the Content Consumer.
+A Content Creator SHALL be able to generate an XML file that is conformant to the mADX/DSD and can transmit a mADX message to the Content Consumer.
 A Content Creator, under the Validate mADX Option, shall be grouped with a Care Services Update Consumer and a Content Data Structure Consumer.

 X.1.1.4 Content Consumer